pnp/sp-dev-fx-extensions/samples/js-share-to-teams/README.md

 - [Publish SharePoint Framework applications to the Marketplace](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/publish-to-marketplace-overview)
 - [Microsoft 365 Patterns and Practices](https://aka.ms/m365pnp) - Guidance, tooling, samples and open-source controls for your Microsoft 365 development
 - [Share to Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/share-to-teams)

+## Disclaimer
+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+## Help

+We do not support samples, but we this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-extensions/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=JS-SHARE-TO-TEAMS&authors=@YOURGITHUBUSERNAME&title=JS-SHARE-TO-TEAMS%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-extensions/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=JS-SHARE-TO-TEAMS&authors=@YOURGITHUBUSERNAME&title=JS-SHARE-TO-TEAMS%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-extensions/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=JS-SHARE-TO-TEAMS&authors=@YOURGITHUBUSERNAME&title=JS-SHARE-TO-TEAMS%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/js-send-to-teams" />